HimesGroup/AKR/text/aboutAKR_nomenclature.md

 would be the first AKR in family 1, subfamily A, and in this instance corresponds to human aldehyde reductase.

-**Definition of Families.** Delineation of families occurs at the 40% amino acid identity level.
+**<u>Definition of Families.</u>** Delineation of families occurs at the 40% amino acid identity level.
 Members of an AKR family should have < 40% amino acid identity with any other family.
 At present, the fourteen families defined by our cluster analysis satisfy this criterion.

-**Definition of Subfamilies.** Within a given family, subfamilies may be defined by a > 60% identity in amino acid sequence among subfamily members.
+**<u>Definition of Subfamilies.</u>** Within a given family, subfamilies may be defined by a > 60% identity in amino acid sequence among subfamily members.
 By this definition, nine of fourteen AKR families include multiple subfamilies.
 For example, family AKR1 includes the following subfamilies: A) mammalian aldehyde reductases; B) mammalian aldose reductases; C) hydroxysteroid dehydrogenases (HSDs); and D) Δ4-3-ketosteroid-5β-reductase.
 Numbering of the known members of